 - 2. Configure a machine definition for each machine that runs a Node Manager process.
-For more information, see Section 6.2.3.1, "Configuring a Machine to Use Node Manager." - 3.
-If you want to use the demonstration Identity and Trust keystores, recommended for development or testing purposes only, you can create them using the CertGen and ImportPrivateKey Java utilities as shown in the following examples: - To properly set up the PATH and CLASSPATH variables, from a command prompt run WL HOME\server\bin\setWLSEnv.cmd.
+See Configuring a Machine to Use Node Manager. - 3.
+If you want to use the demonstration Identity and Trust keystores, recommended for development or testing purposes only, you can create them using the CertGen and ImportPrivateKey Java utilities as shown in the following examples: - a.
+To properly set up the PATH and CLASSPATH variables, from a command prompt run WL HOME\server\bin\setWLSEnv.cmd.

-Note: On UNIX operating systems, the setWLSEnv.sh command does not set the environment variables in all command shells.
+On UNIX operating systems, the setWLSEnv.sh command does not set the environment variables in all command shells.
 Oracle recommends that you execute this command using the Korn shell or bash shell.

-2. Generate a certificate and private key.
+b.
+Generate a certificate and private key.